Areas of Prohibition

 Belinda Smith, 'What kind of equality can we expect from the Fair Work Act?'
 (2011) 35(2) Melbourne University Law Review 545.

 Simon Rice and Cameron Roles, '"It's a Discrimination Law Julia, But Not As We Know It": Part 3-1 of the Fair Work Act' (2010) 21(1) The Economic Labour Relations Review 13.

 Belinda Smith, 'Fair and Equal in the world of work: two significant federal developments in Australian discrimination Law' (2010) 23(3) Australian Journal of Labour Law 199.

 Margaret Thornton, 'Sex Discrimination, Courts and Corporate Power’ (2008) 36(1) Federal Law Review 31.

-Kate Seear and Liam Elphick, 'Human Rights and the AFLW: Successes, Challenges and Lessons' in Paula Gerber and Melissa Castan (eds), Contemporary Perspectives on Human Rights Law in Australia (Thomson Reuters, 2nd ed, 2020) forthcoming.
+Kate Seear and Liam Elphick, 'Human Rights, Gender and Sport: Lessons from Australian Rules Football' in Paula Gerber and Melissa Castan (eds), Contemporary Perspectives on Human Rights Law in Australia, vol 2 (Thomson Reuters, 2nd ed, 2022) 439–.64.

 Ben Koh, Daryl Adair and Liam Elphick, ‘Not by Gender, Not by Sex, But by Testosterone Saith the IAAF: International Athletics and the New Female Eligibility Regulations’ (2018) Law In Sport Journal.